sirjeannot/GamecubeBT/README.md

 ![done](https://github.com/sirjeannot/GamecubeBT/blob/main/gcbt_final.jpg?raw=true)

+This is nothing new, this is using two existing libraries : Nicohoods Nintendo to handle controller data sent to the GameCube, and PS3BT to use a PS3 controller.

 ### Current status / Not Working / ToDo
 * **working!**
 * reduce sticks sensitivity. amplitude reported by the controller is 128, GameCube uses 100.